Eppo-exp/eppo-docs/docs/guides/migrations/launchdarily-migration.md

 1. **Install the Eppo SDK**
     - Login to Eppo with your work email: https://eppo.cloud/
     - [Generate an SDK key](https://docs.geteppo.com/sdks/sdk-keys) by navigating to “SDK Keys” under Configuration
-    - [Define a logging function](https://docs.geteppo.com/sdks/event-logging/) for the Eppo SDK to log assignments so they end up in your data warehouse
+    - [Define a logging function](https://docs.geteppo.com/sdks/event-logging/) for the Eppo SDK to log assignments so they end up in your data warehouse.

       *TypeScript Example:*

         ```tsx
         const assignmentLogger: IAssignmentLogger = {